AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 4. Turn on influent pump to fill sedimentation tank with clean water.
 5. Plug in clay stock stirrer if not already plugged in.
 6. Turn on influent, effluent, and coagulant  pumps.
-7. Set state to PID control in ProCoDA (this will turn on clay pump, water pump and also turn on data collection).
+7. Set state to PID control in ProCoDA (this will turn on clay pump, water pump).

-Throughout the experiments, the data we will be collecting and analyzing is the headloss through the flocculator with time.
+Throughout the experiments, the primary data we will be collecting and analyzing is the headloss through the flocculator with time.

 Figure 5, below, is a general process flow diagram of High G Flocculation experimental procedure.